Welcome to Year 3

 - PE is on Tuesday and Thursday for both classes

 - All children need to wear a white t-shirt, black shorts and black pumps.

 Please ensure your child has a full PE kit in school.

-- In Science, our topic is Rocks and Soils.
-The children will be learning about different types of rocks and their properties.
+- Science – our topic is Animals including Humans.
+The children will be learning about diet, healthy eating and the skeleton..

 Home Learning Opportunities

 Homework will be sent home on Friday and is expected back in school the following Wednesday.
 Children who do not complete their homework will be expected to during school hours.